Corona Arch Wedding and Elopement Guide - Moab, UT

 corona arch elopement

-Hey!
-I’m Danielle, a wedding and elopement photographer in Moab, UT.
-I lived in Moab for several years and guided hiking and archaeology trips in the area.
-I also hiked 800 miles from Arches National Park to Zion National Park, so it’s safe to say I know this place better than most.
+I lived in Moab for several years and guided hiking and archaeology trips in the the parks.
+I also hiked 800 miles from Arches National Park to Zion National Park, so I’ve spent more time wandering around southern Utah than most people in the area.
+I’ve even written hiking and travel guides to Moab for major media organizations, so sharing my knowledge about this place with visitors is an official (and hugely beneficial) skill.

 This local experience is particularly important in a place like Moab and Corona Arch, where unexpected shadows and cliffs can really alter your wedding gallery.